Symmetries of linearized gravity from adjoint operators: Spin-1

 \begin{remark} In \cite{ABB:symop:2014CQGra..31m5015A}, among others, second order symmetry operators for the source-free Maxwell equation \eqref{eq:MaxwellEq} are completely classified.
 In particular on a vacuum Petrov type D background the list contains, beside second Lie derivatives along isometries, one linear operator and one anti-linear operator.
 Both operators were presented in terms of complex vector potentials, $A_{AA'}$ and $B_{AA'}$, and a comparison reveals

-This shows that all irreducible\footnote{Irreducible in the sense that they do not factor into first order symmetry operators, i.e. Lie derivatives along isometries.} second order symmetry operators for the Maxwell equation \eqref{eq:MaxwellEq} on vacuum type D backgrounds follow from the adjoint operator argument. \end{remark} We collect further properties of the complex vector potentials in \begin{corollary} Let $\phi_{AB}$ be a solution to the source-free Maxwell equation \eqref{eq:MaxwellEq} on a vacuum background of Petrov type D. \begin{enumerate} \item The vector potential \eqref{eq:PotentialSdaggerSpin1} satisfies
+This shows that all irreducible, in the sense that they do not factor into first order symmetry operators, second order symmetry operators for the Maxwell equation \eqref{eq:MaxwellEq} on vacuum type D backgrounds follow from the adjoint operator argument. \end{remark} We collect further properties of the complex vector potentials in \begin{corollary} Let $\phi_{AB}$ be a solution to the source-free Maxwell equation \eqref{eq:MaxwellEq} on a vacuum background of Petrov type D. \begin{enumerate} \item The vector potential \eqref{eq:PotentialSdaggerSpin1} satisfies

-The first equation can be interpreted as a generalized Lorenz gauge and the second one states that the anti-self-dual field strength of the vector potential vanishes.
+The first equation can be interpreted as a generalized Lorenz gauge and the second one states that the anti-self-dual field strength of the vector potential vanishes on-shell.
 The self-dual field strength reads

 This is the anti-linear symmetry operator of \cite{ABB:symop:2014CQGra..31m5015A}.
 In particular it follows that taking the real part of the complex vector potential \eqref{eq:PotentialSdaggerSpin1} does not alter the (self-dual) field strength due to the complex conjugate of \eqref{eq:Spin1CurlSdg}. \item The vector potential \eqref{eq:PotentialShatstarSpin1} satisfies